cpinan/TweeJumpCocos2dx/README.md

-TweeJumpCocos2dx
+Tweet Jump Cocos 2dx
 ================

 Original:
 https://github.com/haqu/tweejump

-Remake of Twee Jump created in Cocos2d migrated to Cocos2d-x 2.1.5
+I'm working on this one.
+Updating it to cocos2dx 3.x